Brianvap/DA401-PEQ-Project/README.md

 This project will be mostly done in R-Studio.

 Data:
-Data is aquired from PACE Equity and cannot be shared.
+Data is aquired from PACE Equity and is located in the pace_data.csv Data purchased from SimpleMaps and cannot be shared.
+Link here https://simplemaps.com/data/us-cities

 Code:
-None yet :)
+All Code is located in the DA401_Final.R File.
+All the code can be ran if you have access to both datasets.

+Final Report:
+Final Writeups and the main report found in the PEQ_Project_Report.pdf